cledantec/Cycle-Atlanta-SLaB/DSSG2017_doc/software.md

 ```
 This will take a few minutes.

-Note that `/dev/rdisk2/` can be different depending on Mac configurations.
+Note that `/dev/rdisk2` can be with a different number (e.g., not 2 but 3) depending on Mac configurations.
 You need to check the exact file name for the SD card's symbolic link.

 ****
 #### PREV PAGE: [Hardware Systems](hardware.md)